superhellth/ds-project-wc2022/README.md

   - data-collection middleware at `localhost:8002/docs`
   - tweet-generation middleware at `localhost:8003/docs`

-### Running frontend and middleware separately (only recommended for dev purposes)
-#### Running the frontend
-- Navigate to the `src/frontend` directory
-- `npm install`
-- `npm run dev`
-#### Running the middleware
-- Open the `main.py` in the `src/middleware/middleware/data_retrieval` directory and change the path to the data files to the absolute path to the `src/data` directory
-*Only necessary if the default does not work*
-- Navigate to the `src/middleware` directory
-- `pip install [-e] .`
-- Navigate to the `src/middleware/middleware/data_retrieval` directory
-- `python[3] -m uvicorn main:app --reload`

-*Note for Dennis: Many of our data files are too large for git.
-So without these files some functionalities are unavailable(the middleware just doesn't respond).
-These functionalities include: Dispaly of n-grams, Tweet generation based on n-grams, Custom collocation-graph building*

 ## Planning State
-Our project currently features a fully functioning elasticsearch server that captured tweets about the FIFA World Cup in Qatar.
+Our project currently features a fully functioning Elasticsearch server that captured tweets about the FIFA World Cup in Qatar.
+The Dashboard is fully implemented and the project has full Docker support.
-Additionally, we have a dashboard prototype.
-We agreed on a design and text analytics features we want to implement.
-The base functionality of the core features have been implemented.
-Some of them are not yet displayed on the frontend.

 ### Future planning
-Moving forward, we plan to implement the following text analytics tasks as well as improve our dashboard to make it more visually appealing:
-- Wordclouds: Common words, Entities
-- Topic Modeling using NNMF/SVD to gain insights about topics discussed
+If we had more time we would tackle the following points:
-- word embeddings
+- Improve UI
-- basic stats about tweets and users (number of tweets/users, user with the most tweets/most followers, hashtags commonly used together...)
-- sentiment analysis on the whole corpus to filter out sentiment by location, follower count etc.

 ### High-level Architecture Description
 We split our project code into three parts.
 The **frontend** based on svelte, the **python middleware** for analysis tasks and as a connection to the **elasticsearch backend** that runs on our server.
 All requests to elasticsearch are handled by the middleware.
 The frontend only loads data from local files or from the middleware but never directly accesses elasticsearch.
 But as stated above the middleware does not only provide a connection to the backend but is also where all analysis tasks take place.
 Here we write scripts to analyse and process our data.

-### Already Done [27.01.2023]
+### Already Done [26.02.2023]
 - Data collection is done
 - We wrote a script the allows us to annotate our collected tweets with custom labels.
 We already labeled 1000 Tweets
 - Generated unigram, bigram, trigram and fourgram counts *(These files are not included in the repository since they are too large)*
 - Generated collocation counts for a window size of 2, 3 and 4 *(These files are not included in the repository since they are too large)*
+- Word graph based on collocation counts
+- Sentiment analysis on the whole corpus
+- SVD and NMF on >1,000,000 Tweets
+- Word embeddings using Word2Vec
 - Basic tweet completion tool based on n-grams
-- Word graph based on collocation counts
-- Sentiment analysis on a small user-defined set of tweets

-### Experiments
-We plan to implement a Tweet generator that uses more sophisticated machine learning methods.
+- Tweet Generation using GPT-Neo

 ## Current Code State
-Our basic infrastructure is done.
-We can now comfortably access specific parts of our data an process it in parallel.
-The classes making up this infrastructure are well commented and (hopefully) understandably written.
+Our functionality is done.
+Our classes are mostly well commented and (hopefully) understandably written.
+The frontend code still requires some refactoring.

 # Project Log
 ## November 2022